Electrical Utility Lineworker Program

 - National projection of over 5,000 job openings per year.

-- Michigan projection of 90 job openings per year.
+- Michigan projection of over 100 job openings per year.

 - Retirement of “baby boomer” generation is freeing up numerous utility jobs.